brejoc/filtra/README.md

 # Deployment

 You can use Docker Compose to get Filtra running.
-But please check the `docker-compose.yml` first.
-You'll have to provide the owner and repo name in the `command`.
-Just replace `brejoc` and `test` with somthing more relevant.
-And you should also have you Github token exported as the environment varible `$GITHUB_TOKEN`.
+But please check the [config file](https://github.com/brejoc/filtra/blob/master/config.toml) first.
+You might also want to check the [Prometheus config](https://github.com/brejoc/filtra/blob/master/prometheus.yml).
+For testing puposes the interval is set to 60 seconds, which is probably way too often for this kind of application.
+You should also have your Github token exported as the environment varible `$GITHUB_TOKEN`.
 But of course you can also paste it into the `docker-compose.yml`.

 ```
 mkdir prometheus_data